ZoltanKuli/Snake/README.md

 * MySQL

 # Impact
-* The game exceeded the requirements, and I managed to hand in my project a month sooner than the rest of my class.
+* The game exceeded the requirements, and my tutor really liked it.